-SEO isn’t a cut-and-dry project with a definite deliverable that can be completed in a set amount of time.
+SEO isn’t a cut-and-dry project with a definite deliverable that can be completed in time.
 It’s an ongoing process.
-That’s why it’s important that you have visible and clear communication with your agency partner regarding what steps are being taken, how those efforts are doing and what your plan is for the future.
-Beware agencies that obscure their process or dodge questions about what work they’re doing for your business.
+That’s why you must have visible and clear communication with your agency partner regarding what steps are being taken, how those efforts are doing, and what your plan is for the future.
+Beware of agencies that obscure their process or dodge questions about what work they’re doing for your business.

 Understands marketing beyond SEO

-It’s difficult, though not impossible, for SEO to stand on its own as a service.
+It’s difficult, though not impossible, for SEO to stand independently as a service.
 It requires coordination with your website and often necessitates other services related to digital marketing, like design, development, content marketing, copywriting, and analytics.
-It’s possible you have an internal team that manages these marketing services and just need an SEO agency’s help with the SEO aspects of your marketing plan, or it could be possible that you have an agency partner handle the vast majority of your marketing efforts.
-Either way, working with an SEO company that has the capacity to utilize these additional services or has an expert understanding of them will yield greater SEO strategies and results.
+You may have an internal team that manages these marketing services and just need an SEO agency’s help with the SEO aspects of your marketing plan, or you could possibly have an agency partner handle the vast majority of your marketing efforts.
+Either way, working with an SEO company that can utilize these additional services or has an expert understanding of them will yield greater SEO strategies and results.

 Frequently Asked Questions

 Why are organic search rankings important?

 Organic search rankings are important because they’re the best way to capture prospective leads, clients, or customers who might not be familiar with your business.
 Usually, at the exact moment, they’re looking ready to make a purchasing decision.
 If your business is showing up on the first page of their Google search, that means you’re more likely to get that business.